tarujg/VSR_LipReading/README.md

 ## How to run  <a name="run"></a>

+Please contact urajkuma [at] eng.ucsd.edu for pretrained weights.

 [FILL THIS OUT]

 ## Description of files  <a name="description"></a>

-Please contact urajkuma@eng.ucsd.edu for pretrained weights.

 file name | Description of file
 --- | ---